percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 # IANA Considerations

-This document establishes a new registry to contain "data type" values used in the DTLS Tunnel protocol.
+This document establishes a new registry to contain "data type" values used in the TLS Tunnel protocol.
 These data type values are a single octet in length.
 This document defines the values shown in (#data_types) below, leaving the balance of possible values reserved for future
 specifications: